 Don't Fall for Cheap Rates

 When looking for a car rental, don't be fooled by a company whose prices are much lower than others.
 It's likely that they will add on additional costs either when you pick up the car or when you return it.
-I recommend going through a company such as Auto Europe that shows all costs up front, provides 24-hour assistnace in English, and includes insurance.
+We recommend going through a company such as Auto Europe that shows all costs up front, provides 24-hour assistance in English and includes insurance.